 The GPW, then, will not only aim to promote the rapid adoption of sustainable technologies.
 It will also usher in a shift in our dominant socio-economic model, moving away from high levels of material consumption driven by aspirations for private wealth accumulation.
-The society realised by the Green New Deal for Europe is one of public affluence, based on the availability of shared goods, and grounded in zero-carbon activities like education and care, which are vital in underpinning the everyday wellbeing of European citizens.54
+The society realised by the Green New Deal for Europe is one of public affluence, based on the availability of shared goods, and grounded in zero-carbon activities like education and care, which are vital in underpinning the everyday wellbeing of European citizens.71

-A new model of housing, social provision, industrial production and agriculture is needed.
+In aggregate, the effect of the GPW investment programme is to transition all sectors to 100 percent renewable energy at scale and at pace while lifting the standard of living, empowering communities and safeguarding the environment.
+To achieve this, new models of housing, infrastructure and social provision, industrial production and agriculture are needed.
 This section shows how the GPW can bring that model to life across key sectors.